 Jardin des Palais Royal

 In the proximity of Jardin des Tuileries, you can find a small park that’s also worth a visit: Jardin des Palais Royal.
-Besides nice benches, trees, and flowers, you can also find some cool pieces of art in this park.
+Besides nice benches, trees, and flowers, you can also find some cool pieces of art in this hidden gem in Paris.
 Like large balls that you can use for a mirror and weird black and white columns.
 A great place for some cool pictures for Instagram.

 Parc des Buttes-Chaumont